omniosorg/omniosorg.github.io/_docs/info/lxzones.md

 Ubuntu 16.04.

 These can be found at various places.
-The bottom entries of the [Joyent image list](https://images.joyent.com/images) are the most recent.
+The bottom entries of the [SmartOS image list](https://images.smartos.org/images) are the most recent.
 Search for `Container-native`.

 For example: